VoAnhDuc-01/data_students/README.md

-if u can write a tool for crawl data (especially data in table form), pls contact me at : ducrevenge@gmail.com
+if u can write a tool for crawl data , pls contact me at : ducrevenge@gmail.com